 Third-party Standards: Promotes credible third party standards for safer products

 Whole Foods Market partnered with Green Seal “in the development, launch and execution of Whole Foods Market’s Eco-Scale™ Rating System for household cleaners.”
 Green Seal has been the company’s third-party verifier.
-In 2017, Whole Foods Market staff stated that they work to ensure certification either to Eco-Scale at the orange level or to Green Seal’s standards.
+In 2017, Whole Foods Market staff members stated that they work to ensure certification either to Eco-Scale at the orange level or to Green Seal’s standards.
+Staff members stated in 2019 that they are continuing to engage Green Seal in ingredient auditing as part of the refresh of the company’s household cleaning products standard.

 Joint Announcement: Public commitment demonstrated through joint announcement